Football in Ghana: Accra Sports Stadium disaster

-Football Academies
+Football academies

 Since the late 1990s, European clubs and entrepreneurs have started establishing football academies in Ghana.
 Among the first ones were Ajax, Feyenoord, and Right to Dream.
 Unlike other youth teams in Ghana (also known as colts), academies offer an educational setting alongside football training.
 In the 2010s, locally-based academies have started to spring up across the country.
 King James Asuming established Kumasi Sports Academy in Kumasi, which, unlike most academies in Ghana, offers a program for boys and girls.
 Kumasi Sports Academy kickstarted the career of multiple female footballers, including Blessing Shine Agbomadzi, defender for the Black Queens.
 Ernest Kufuor established Unistar Soccer Academy in the town of Kasoa-Ofaakor.
 Dozens of footballers started playing at Unistar, including Lumor Agbenyenu, defender for the Black Stars.
 Unistar is also known for its urban impact.
 Many of the town's residents attested that Unistar had attracted new visitors, businesses and residents, improving the town’s infrastructures and general wellbeing.
 Mandela Soccer Academy was established in Accra by Mohammed Issa with a main goal of leveraging football’s universal appeal to advance broader visions of youth and community empowerment.
 Patmos Arhin, who currently plays for Turkish club Boluspor, played at Mandela Soccer Academy for several years.

 Notable players

 African Player of the Year and notable players

-In the 1990s, Abédi Pelé and Tony Yeboah received FIFA World Player of the Year top ten nominations: the following decade Sammy Kuffour and Michael Essien received Ballon d'Or nominations.
+In the 1990s, Abédi Pelé and Anthony Yeboah received FIFA World Player of the Year top ten nominations: the following decade Sammy Kuffour and Michael Essien received Ballon d'Or nominations.
 Abédi Pelé was listed in the 2004 "FIFA 100" greatest living footballers.

 On 13 January 2007, the Confederation of African Football voted Abédi Pelé, Michael Essien, Tony Yeboah, Karim Abdul Razak and Samuel Kuffour as members of the CAF top 30 best African players of all-time.
 In addition, Abédi and Yeboah were voted as among of the best African players of the century in 1999 by IFFHS.